yvelikova/axway-open-docs/content/en/docs/central/secure_api_jwt.md

+---
+title: Secure an API with JWT
+linkTitle: Secure an API with JWT
+weight: 4
+date: 2019-07-30
-{"title":"Secure an API with JWT","linkTitle":"Secure an API with JWT","weight":"4","date":"2019-07-30","description":"Learn how to secure your API using a JWT token."}
+description: Learn how to secure your API using a JWT token.
+---

 *Estimated reading time: 6 minutes*